kapresoft/kapresoft.github.io/_posts/software/2024-01-04-spring-intro-to-session-scope.md

 ## Use Cases for @Session Scope

-Now that we've learned how to implement _@Session_ scope in Spring, let's delve into practical use cases where _@Session_ scoped beans can greatly benefit web applications.
-We will explore scenarios such as shopping carts, user sessions, and user preferences and understand why _@Session_ scope is particularly advantageous in these situations.
+Now that we've learned how to implement _@SessionScope_ in Spring, let's delve into practical use cases where _@Session_ scoped beans can greatly benefit web applications.
+We will explore scenarios such as shopping carts, user sessions, and user preferences and understand why _@SessionScope_ is particularly advantageous in these situations.

 ### Shopping Carts